PGScatalog/pgsc_calc/docs/explanation/output.rst

     populations correctly), and that the projection of individuals from the target dataset looks sensible.

-The final section shows an example of the main results dataframe that contains the sample identifiers and calculated PGS in the *Score extract* section.
+The final section describes the number of scores that were calculated successfully.
 A visual display of the PGS distribution for a set of example score(s) (up to 6) is provided in the *Density plot* panel which can be helpful for looking at the distributions of the scores in the target and reference dataset and how it changes for difference PGS adjustment methods: